pegan/AutoPropertyInit/README.md

 ## License

-NSObject-AutoPropertyInit is available under the BSD 2-Clause license.
+NSObject-AutoPropertyInit is available under the MIT license.
 See the `LICENSE` file for more info.